Gurenax/graphql-node-nforce/README.md

 ## Blogs
 - [Part 1: Building APIs with GraphQL and Salesforce](https://www.mav3rik.com/blog/salesforce-graphql)

-## Goals of this project
+## Objectives
 - Use nForce to integrate and perform queries with Salesforce
 - Utilise existing patterns in the project: [Node nForce](https://github.com/Gurenax/node-nforce)
 - Create an easy to use pattern for GraphQL and Salesforce
 - Utilise these patterns as back-end for React and React Native salesforce projects

-### Future improvements:
+### Todo
-- Add mutation to create multiple accounts
+- Mutation to create multiple accounts
-- Add mutation to update multiple accounts
+- Mutation to update multiple accounts
-- Add mutation to delete multiple accounts
+- Mutation to delete multiple accounts
+- Mutation to upsert multiple accounts